waledkarim/learning-typescript/union_types/README.md

-create a function textOrNumOrBool that takes either string or number or bool value and prints it in the console.
+create a function textOrNumOrBool that takes either string or number or bool value as argument and prints it in the console.